 Preparing for a storm during clear skies may seem strange, but it’s the safest time to do it.
 Please don’t risk your safety trying to save an object during an active storm.

-- Stay aware of weather forecasts.
-Many of us would like to turn away from the triple-digit forecast this time of year, but tuning in to local weather sources for the latest storm information can help you prepare before it’s too late.
+1. Stay aware of weather forecasts.
+Tuning in to local weather sources or checking the weather app for the latest storm information can help you prepare before it’s too late.

-- Secure outdoor furniture and yard objects.
-Wild monsoon weather can begin in July and last for several months.
-Secure furniture before the season to ensure you’re covered when desert storms crop up unexpectedly.
+2. Secure outdoor furniture and yard objects.
+Wild monsoon weather can begin at the start of summer and last for several months.
+Secure furniture before the storm season to ensure you’re covered when desert storms hit unexpectedly.

-- At work: Pull in any advertisements, flags or signs that can blow away in the wind.
-Be sure to secure all signage, even when it’s sunny, as wind can blow these items into power lines or equipment and cause a power outage.
+4. At work: Pull in any advertisements, flags or signs.
+Promotional signage can blow away in the wind.
+Be sure to secure it all, even when it’s sunny, as wind can blow these items into power lines or equipment and cause a power outage.

 SRP crews are ready to act